 The idea of keeping 85% of your income sounds fantastic we know, however that, in effect, would mean that you are working for next to nothing.
 Although you receive tax relief on your expenses, please remember that you have already spent out those costs in the first place.
 Your disposable income is therefore the net pay figure minus expenses as we have shown in the £100 per day example above.

 Netting 85% of your gross pay would immediately ring alarm bells with HMRC and make you more of a target for an investigation – it screams tax avoidance.

 Claiming for expenses you haven’t incurred will leave you in big trouble if investigated.
 You would be expected to pay back all the underpaid tax, a penalty usually of similar value and interest.
 Unfortunately ignorance isn’t bliss – you won’t be able to excuse yourself by saying you were given bad advice.

-ContractorUmbrella is sister company to a specialist firm of accountants, SJD Accountancy, the UK’s largest and most trusted tax accountants for contractors, so you can be sure of the advice we give you.
+ContractorUmbrella is sister company to a specialist firm of accountants, Dolan Accountancy, from the founder and the team behind the UK’s largest contractor accountants, so you can be sure of the advice we give you.
 Even if HMRC decide to contact you, you will know that you won’t have claimed anything untoward.

 If after reading this page you have any questions or would just like to make a general enquiry, please contact a member of our team on 01206 713680 or email us at email@example.com.

 Visit our Online Calculator for a realistic net pay estimate.
 If you are on the standard tax code for the tax year 2011/12, the net pay figure produced is an accurate estimate of what you can expect to take home.